Kings vs. Oilers: Betting Trends, Odds, Advanced Stats

 Kings Betting Insights

+- The Kings have won 17, or 47.2%, of the 36 games they have played as an underdog this season.

-- Los Angeles is 4-6 this season when entering a game as an underdog by +140 or more on the moneyline.
+- Los Angeles has entered 34 games this season as an underdog by +100 or more and is 16-18 in those contests.

-- Los Angeles has combined with its opponent to score more than 7 goals in 38 of 74 games this season.
+- Los Angeles and its opponent have combined to score over 6.5 goals in 38 of 77 games this season.

 Kings vs. Oilers Rankings